odoo/documentation/content/applications/general/calendars/google/google_calendar_credentials.rst

    :align: center
    :alt: The Google Calendar checkbox in General Settings.

-Next, copy and paste the Client ID and the Client Secret from the Google Calender API Credentials page into their respective fields below the :guilabel:`Google Calendar` checkbox.
+Next, copy and paste the Client ID and the Client Secret from the Google Calendar API Credentials page into their respective fields below the :guilabel:`Google Calendar` checkbox.
 Then, click :guilabel:`Save`.